Pietro222222/Pietro222222/readme.md

 # Hi There!

-Im Pietro, a random guy in the internet seeking ~~happiness~~ knowledge!
+Im Pietro, a random guy on the internet seeking ~~happiness~~ knowledge!

 In my github profile you will find:
 * gore code